-Food Allergies.
-Specific foods are not generally associated with seizures but may have an effect in certain people.
+Food allergies: Specific foods are not generally associated with seizures but may have an effect in certain people.
 If you suspect that a food is a seizure trigger, try keeping a diary of what you eat and when your seizures occurred.
-Also check with your doctor if certain foods may interact with any medications you are taking.
+Check with your health care provider if certain foods may interact with any medications you are taking.

-Flashing Lights.
-Patients should avoid exposure to flashing or strobe lights.
+Flashing lights: Avoid exposure to flashing or strobe lights.
 Video games have been known to trigger seizures in people with existing epilepsy, but apparently only if they are already sensitive to flashing lights.
 Seizures have been reported among people who watch cartoons with rapidly fluctuating colors and quick flashes.

 Relaxation methods include deep breathing, biofeedback, and meditation techniques.
 No strong evidence supports their value on reducing seizures (although some people benefit), but they may be helpful in reducing anxiety.